DataFrames - Part 1

 Summary Statistics

-To get a summary of basic data features use the function describe:
+To get a summary of basic data features, it is possible to use the function describe:

 PYTHON